Clinical Research Manager - Pediatric Experimental Therapeutics and Cancer Cellular Therapy

 Location: Boston, Massachusetts

-The Pediatric Experimental Therapeutics and Cancer Cellular Therapy Clinical Research Manager will work within the clinical research program and manage the research team in the overall conduct of clinical trials using Good Clinical Practice under the auspices of Principal Investigators and the Clinical Trials Office.
+The Clinical Research Managers work within the clinical research program and manage the research team in the overall conduct of clinical trials using Good Clinical Practice under the auspices of Principal Investigators and the Clinical Trials Office.
 The Clinical Research Manager, in collaboration with the program's physicians and research nursing staff, are responsible for the design, implementation and evaluation of their program's clinical research activities (therapeutic and non-therapeutic), all related regulatory and compliance oversight, and direct supervision of their program's clinical research staff.
 The Clinical Research Manager is responsible for tracking and complying with clinical trial performance benchmarks; e.g. protocol and regulatory compliance, patient safety, staff development & training and financial goals, as defined by Senior Research Leadership and the DFCI Clinical Trials Office.
 This position will manage the Pediatric Experimental Therapeutics program and the Pediatric Cancer Cellular Therapy program.

 This position is 2-3 days remote.
 Only applicants living in Massachusetts, Rhode Island, or New Hampshire at the time of employment will be considered.